DocumentWDP-7

 7.3 Multi-Artifact Considerations

-Question: If my library has multiple crates/packages, should each have its own namespace?
+Question: If a library comprises multiple crates or packages, should each have its own namespace?

 Option A: Shared namespace (RECOMMENDED)